Myra McQueen: Reception

 At the 2009 Inside Soap Awards the McQueens won "Best Family".
 Barber-Lane was nominated in the "Funniest Female" category at the Inside Soap Awards in 2012, 2016, and 2017.
 At the 2017 ceremony, she won the Best Partnership award for her on-screen partnership with Lysette Anthony.
-Barber-Lane was nominated at the 2018 British Soap Awards for Best Comedy Performance.
+Barber-Lane was nominated at the British Soap Awards for Best Comedy Performance in 2018, and 2025.
+Barber-Lane was longlisted for Best Comic Performance at the 2025 Inside Soap Awards.
 In a poll run by Hollyoaks' official website to discover the best mum out of Myra, Diane O'Connor (Alex Fletcher) and Martha Kane (Carli Norris), Myra came second receiving over 3450 votes, over 45% of the total votes.

 Kris Green, of Digital Spy, felt that Myra was a "shining star" in the Hollyoaks' flashfoward episode saying that although Myra does not have a lot to say in the episode her "shimmying and witty quip" about other characters makes up for it.
 Inside Soap critic Laura-Jayne Taylor said she had grown to love "faithful mum Myra".
 Taylor's colleague, Sarah said she is unsure who her favourite member of the McQueen family is as she is torn between "the bumbling leadership of McQueen matriarch Myra" and other members.
 Elaine McCluskey from What to Watch listed Myra at number four in a ranking of the most dramatic McQueens.
 She called Myra "a truly unlucky soap matriarch".
 Rianne Houghton, also from Digital Spy, hoped that Myra and Sally's relationship would be successful, commenting, "Please let this be a happy ending, Hollyoaks! [...]
 Sally and Myra, we're rooting for you!"